0xsuk/graphql-ts-server-boilerplate/README.md

 # What's new
 - TypeORM version 0.3.7 (latest)
   - ormconfig.json is no longer generated. see breaking changes https://github.com/typeorm/typeorm/releases/tag/0.3.0
   - configure database information in src/data-source.ts
 - other latest dependencies
 - tslint is now deprecated, use eslint instead
+- graphql-import is now deprecated, use graphql-tools

 A GraphQL Server boilerplate made with Typescript, PostgreSQL, and Redis